comius/dedekindreals/doc/05-DD-Floats.md

 **Returned number x shall have double magnitude than the input number.**

 *Rationale:* Extrapolative property of Definition 6.1.
-Furthermore we double the magnitude ...
+Furthermore we double the magnitude for efficiency purposes, counting on amortization.

 *Verification:* Generate random number a, and verify that a < split(a, inf) and split(-inf, a) < a.